adap/flower/datasets/doc/source/how-to-use-with-numpy.rst

 You should see about 98% accuracy on the training data at the end of the training.

-Note that I used ``"sparse_categorical_crossentropy"``.
+Note that we used ``"sparse_categorical_crossentropy"``.
 Make sure to keep it that way if you don't want to one-hot-encode the labels.